ziming/filament/packages/support/docs/09-blade-components/02-modal.md

 ## Disabling the modal trigger button

-By default, the trigger button will open the modal even if it disabled, since the click event listener is registered on a wrapping element of the button itself.
+By default, the trigger button will open the modal even if it is disabled, since the click event listener is registered on a wrapping element of the button itself.
 If you want to prevent the modal from opening, you should also use the `disabled` attribute on the trigger slot:

 ```blade
 <x-filament::modal>